gabbersepp/dev.to-posts/blog-posts/net-internals/net-bitness/net-bitness.md

 ![](./assets/any-cpu-jpg.JPG)

 I see this all day long but never asked myself what this actually means.
 So I went to stackoverflow and found a very good [answer](https://stackoverflow.com/a/41766077/9809950).
 When compiled with `Any CPU` the app will be executed as 32Bit or 64Bit process.
+This table shows how an app will be executed:

 ||X86 Windows|x64 Windows|
 |---|---|---|